 In North America, 60-cycle, three phase generating stations (abbreviated “3-phase,” often “3-Ø” on circuit diagrams) and a 3-phase power distribution grid are the absolute standard.
 Three phase power is commonly used in industrial and commercial applications; it’s unusual, but possible, to have three phase power in single family residential dwellings.
 Three phase power is actually quite common in apartment, condo and town house multifamily dwelling buildings, which are seen by the electric power grid as commercial buildings.
 Three phase power is also quite common in marinas and boatyard facilities.
 This is the subject of another post on this site, here: https://gilwellbear.wordpress.com/category/boat-technical-topics/electrical-topics/boat-ac-topics/208vac-electrical-systems-at-marinas/.
 Regardless of how power is supplied to the building, single phase circuits power the overwhelming majority of residential applications.

-Single phase residential AC electricity comes into a building from a transformer.
+Single phase residential AC electricity comes into a building from a utility company transformer.
 The primary winding (input) of the transformer connects either between one leg of a 3-phase primary distribution network and the 3-phase system’s neutral, or between two legs of the 3-phase system’s network.
-That transformer is usually located on a pole (or underground) at the street.
+That transformer is usually located on a pole (or on a pad on the ground) at the street.
 The secondary winding (output) of the transformer provides the connection to the building.
 The “secondary” is a single coil with an electrical connection at it’s physical and electrical mid-point; it’s physical and electrical “center.”
 In North America, that “center tap” is referred to as the “grounded neutral,” or simply “neutral,” and the two respective ends of the winding are each referred to as “hot” lines.

 This above configuration is often – incorrectly – referred to as consisting of “two phases.”
 Two-phase output does not emerge from a single, continuous transformer secondary.
 The concept here is widely misunderstood, even by some electricians.
 The cause of the confusion is the manner in which measurements are commonly made.
 In a grounded neutral system, the measurements are virtually always taken using the grounded neutral as the measurement reference.
 Performed in that manner, the measurement reference point would be the center tap, or the point in the middle of the transformer’s secondary winding; i.e., not at one of the winding’s origin or terminus points, L1 or L2.
 Measured in that way, the result is that one half of the winding will appear backwards when compared to the other half.